savanesoff/image-cache-pro/README.md

 - [License](#license)
 - [Acknowledgments](#acknowledgments)

-## Use Case

-Memory management and performance optimization of web-based applications with heavy use of image assets.

-### Memory Management

-Any web-based application with heavy use of image assets, such as an Image Gallery/Catalog, Product Showcase, or Image Editing, intended to run on a wide range of platforms limited by hardware specifications and/or available resources such as RAM, GPU cache/memory, and CPU.
-This library provides a way to manage the memory usage of the images loaded by the application and ensure that the application does not consume too much memory and slow down the system.

-### Performance (FPS)

-Rendering multiple images at once can lead to performance issues (FPS drop).
-The more images and the higher the image resolution, the bigger the impact.
-This is because the browser has to push a lot of image data to the GPU memory, and the GPU has to render it on the screen.
-This library provides a way to pre-render images before they are ready to be displayed on the screen, ensuring that the application runs smoothly and efficiently with minimal FPS drop.

 ## Origin

 We're all too familiar with the concept of client-side caching.
 We do it all the time when it comes to server data requests to ensure the same requests from your app are cached in JavaScript/Browser to optimize network traffic load and the responsiveness of your application.
 Everybody wins: the user (no wait time), the cloud (cutting costs of compute), the user's network load, their machine resources, etc. There are lots of libraries addressing this very issue.

 But have you ever wondered what happens when your app requests an image from a server?
 From my research and experience, the browser caches the image data, but we have no access to it, no control over it, we don't know if the image data was evicted from the cache or how much memory was consumed, no way to monitor it, no way to manage it.
-If the browser decides to evict the image data from the cache, it will be re-requested from the server, and the whole process repeats itself.
+If the browser decides to evict the image data from the cache, it will be re-requested from the server, which means UI has to wait for the data again, and the whole process repeats itself.
 This is not good for the user experience, not good for network traffic, not good for the server, not good for the browser, and not good for the user's machine resources.

 And this is where this library comes in.

+## Use Case

+Two main use cases for this library: Memory Usage and Performance (FPS).

+### Memory Management

+Any web-based application with heavy use of image assets, such as an Image Gallery/Catalog, Product Showcase, or Image Editing, intended to run on a wide range of platforms limited by hardware specifications and/or available resources such as RAM, GPU cache/memory, and CPU.
+This library provides a way to manage the memory usage of the images loaded by the application and ensure that the application does not consume too much memory and slow down the system while caching images in JS memory and GPU memory.

+### Performance (FPS)

+Rendering multiple images at once can lead to performance issues (FPS drop).
+The more images and the higher the image resolution, the bigger the impact.
+This is because the browser has to push a lot of image data to the GPU memory, and the GPU has to render it on the screen.
+This library provides a way to pre-render images before they are ready to be displayed on the screen, such that it staggers GPU operations between frames, ensuring that the application runs smoothly and efficiently with minimal FPS drop.
+Amount of time required for pre-rendering images is determined by the image size and `hardware rank` configuration option.
+The lower the rank, the slower the pre-rendering process, same goes for larger images takes longer to pre-render.
+This library does all the heavy lifting for you, so you don't have to worry about it.

 ## Features